marcosdanieldasilva/ForestMensuration.jl/docs/src/forestmensuration.md

 Documentation for [ForestMensuration](https://github.com/marcosdanieldasilva/ForestMensuration.jl).

 ForestMensuration.jl is a Julia package that provides a comprehensive set of functions for performing dendrometric and forest inventory calculations.
-The package emphasizes ease of use, making it straightforward to:
+Designed with ease of use in mind, the package offers tools that simplify complex forestry calculations, making it straightforward to:

-- Conduct regressions: Linear models can be fitted with ease.
+- **Conduct regressions**: Easily fit linear models, including transformations and qualitative variables, to find the best relationships in your forestry data.
-- Calculate tree and stand volume: Various methods are supported, including Huber, Smalian, and Newton.
+- **Calculate tree and stand volume (cubage)**: Support for various methods such as Huber, Smalian, and Newton allows precise calculation of tree and stand volumes.
-- Perform forest inventories: Implementations of simple random sampling are available.
+- **Classify site productivity**: Implement site classification methods to assess the quality and productivity of forest sites.
-- Create frequency tables: Analyze the distribution of dendrometric variables.
+- **Compute dendrometric averages**: Calculate essential dendrometric metrics like mean diameter, quadratic mean diameter, and others to understand stand structure.

-Facilitates the analysis of dendrometric and forest data.
+- **Create frequency tables**: Generate frequency and diametric tables to analyze the distribution of dendrometric variables such as diameter and height.
-Performs complex calculations with simple commands.
+- **Perform forest inventory**: Implement simple random sampling methods to estimate forest parameters and support forest management decisions.

-Offers a user-friendly and intuitive interface.
+The package facilitates the analysis of dendrometric and forest data, performs complex calculations with simple commands, and offers a user-friendly and intuitive interface.

 ```@meta
 CurrentModule = ForestMensuration